-(c) We may use information from it to work out your bill and offer you appropriate tariffs and other products (including via any associated in-home display device), and monitor your energy usage.
+(c) we may use information from it to work out your bill and offer you appropriate tariffs and other products (including via any associated in-home display device), and monitor your energy usage; and

-(d) Any equipment provided (such as an in-home display unit) should not be removed from your property without our consent.
+(d) you will not remove any equipment provided to you (such as an in-home display unit) without our consent.

 7.1 You are responsible for paying us for the supply until your contract with us ends, and also paying any charges or debts you have accrued which remain outstanding after your contract ends which have not been taken on by your new supplier.